 It’s easy to make delicious Spanish Rice from scratch, with bell peppers, diced tomatoes, onion, and spices.
 Perfect side dish for most Mexican foods.

 Sure hope you’ll give this recipe for Spanish rice a try!
-They are a filling side dish.
-I think you will like them, especially served with some yummy tacos or enchiladas!
+The rice is and easy to make, filling side dish.
+I think you will like it, especially served with some yummy tacos or enchiladas!
 Enjoy!

 Looking For More MEXICAN FOOD Recipes?